Admission Requirements | AGM University

 General Requirements:

-The applicant must submit 1) an application for admission, 2) an official transcript providing evidence of an earned baccalaureate degree with a minimum cumulative grade point average (CGPA) of 2.25*, and 3) a full-color front and back copy of a valid identification (government issued ID) with a photo to evidence an address where the applicant resides (i.e., driver’s license).
-International students may submit a citizenship card or certificate of citizenship (i.e., passport).
+The applicant must submit 1) an application for admission, 2) an official transcript providing evidence of an earned baccalaureate degree with a minimum cumulative grade point average (CGPA) of 2.25*.

-*Applicants with a CGPA of less than 2.25 may be admitted to the institution at the discretion of the Vice Chancellor of Academic Affairs or School Dean via a documented personal interview.
+*Applicants with a CGPA of less than 2.25 may be admitted to the institution at the discretion of the Dean of Academic Affairs or the designated academic representative via a documented personal interview.

 Supporting Documentation for Master Programs

-• Evidence of previous credits, courses, or studies documenting graduation with a baccalaureate degree from an accredited post-secondary educational institution and earned CGPA.
+• Official Transcript of Credits documenting graduation with a baccalaureate degree from an accredited postsecondary educational institution and earned CGPA.

 • Certification prepared by a post-secondary institution or by an agency recognized by the US Department of Education, or by an appropriate government agency, board, etc. confirming completion of a baccalaureate degree or equivalent and earned CGPA.